Robot Safety Update: FAQs

 Our committee of technical experts has prepared a Technical Report to address exactly this question.
 This is our TR 806 (short for RIA TR R15.806-2018), titled "Testing Methods for Power & Force Limited Collaborative Applications."

-R15.06 and the related Technical Reports (TRs) are available for purchase on the RIA Webstore.
+R15.06 and the related Technical Reports (TRs) are available for purchase on the A3 Webstore.
 Scroll down this webpage until you find the purchasing option that suits you.

 Where can the version of R.15.08 for public comment be viewed?